gmc-code/PC-pygame/docs/pygame_basics/files/custom_events.rst

 ====================================================
-Sprites
+Custom Events
 ====================================================

-Use sprites to make teh code simpler.
+Use sprites to make the code simpler.